learning-software-engineering/learning-software-engineering.github.io/Topics/Teamwork.md

 [How to Approach a Co-Worker](https://adm.viu.ca/workplace-conflict/direct-discussion-how-approach-co-worker)

-Effective communication is crucial for any software engineering team to work well together and achieve their goals.
-The importance of this can be shown through the following article.
+Effective communication is crucial for any software engineering team to work well together and achieve their goals in a timely and organized manner.

 [Statistics on why effective communication is important in the workplace.](https://www.linkedin.com/pulse/statistics-why-effective-communication-important-/?trk=pulse-article_more-articles_related-content-card)